SC2Mapster/blizzard-tutorials/docs/New_Tutorials/07_Lessons/090_Basic_Spellswap_System.md

 # Basic spellswap system

-## Preface
+!!! info
     This tutorial attempts to be beginner friendly, however it is expected to have some minimal experience with both data and triggers, as we will need to work with both of those modules.
 The trigger part will feature creation of action definitions, as well as working with catalog triggers and data tables.
-All in all, there will be a total of 5 triggers made, with every one of them being pretty small, plus there is an example map attached for reference.
+All in all, there will be a total of 5 triggers made, with every one of them being pretty small.
+There is an example map attached for reference at the end of this tutorial.

 ## Introduction